 Healthy, reliable surrogates and egg donors: Thanks to our rigorous screening process and high standards, including (for surrogates) age restrictions, health standards and one previous successful pregnancy.

-For more information about how ilaya’s international surrogacy program can help you find a surrogate mother, please contact us.
+For more information about how ilaya’s international surrogacy program can help you find a surrogate mother or becoming a surrogate mother, please contact us.